 MVNO stands for “Mobile Virtual Network Operator”, which means an operator that piggybacks on the network of one of the major players.
 For most MVNOs in Japan, this means using mega provider NTT DoCoMo’s high-speed LTE network.
 In general, the offerings from MVNOs in Japan are so much cheaper than the cabal of three (sorry, but Y!
 Mobile is just SoftBank in disguise, with even worse service), that for saving money you should just change right now.
 This minute.

 The problem is that there are so many different Japanese cellphone plans that it can be hard to choose.
-Mobal, Sakura Mobile, BIC SIM, Biglobe, DMM Mobile, IIJMIO, Mineo, Nifmo, Rakuten Mobile, Nuro Mobile, LINE Mobile and U-mobile are just some that we know of—there are possibly quite a few more.
+Mobal, Sakura Mobile, BIC SIM, Biglobe, DMM Mobile, IIJMIO, Mineo, Nifmo, Rakuten Mobile (now partly using its own network), Nuro Mobile, LINE Mobile and U-mobile are just some that we know of—there are possibly quite a few more.
 Our basic advice when looking for an MVNO in Japan is to consider three things: the amount of data, contract cancellation fees and whether English-language support is offered.
 Anything that answers lots, none/low and yes to those is worth considering.

 Note that mobile contract cancellation penalties have been reduced from autumn, 2019, following a government ruling to this effect.